tonethar/IGME-330-Master/notes/demo-more-web-audio.md

   toggleHighshelf();
 }
 ```
+3. Now call this code right before your &lt;canvas> setup code

-- You are going to need to declare `highshelf` as a variable that is scoped outside of `setupUI()`.
+4. You are going to need to declare `highshelf` as a variable that is scoped outside of `setupUI()`.
 Give it an initial value of `false`.
 Declare it right after the web audio setup code.

-- now here's `toggleHighshelf()` - which will get called every time the checkbox gets checked or unchecked:
+5. now here's `toggleHighshelf()` - which will get called every time the checkbox gets checked or unchecked:

 ```js
 function toggleHighshelf(){